 Q: When that six-ton NASA satellite fell to earth a few weeks ago, I got to wondering about the expression “duck and cover.”
 Does it have anything to do with ducks?

-The verb “duck,” meaning to dip, plunge, or dive, is what gave the waterfowl its name.
-The bird is called a “duck” because it “ducks” or dives below the water’s surface.
+The verb, meaning to dip, plunge, or dive, is what gave the the bird its name.
+It’s called a “duck” because it “ducks” or dives below the water’s surface.

-The verb is probably derived from the Old English ducan (to dive), which has prehistoric West Germanic roots, according to John Ayto’s Dictionary of Word Origins.
+The verb is believed to be derived from the Old English ducan (to dive), which has prehistoric West Germanic roots, according to John Ayto’s Dictionary of Word Origins.

 The Old English verb was the source of the bird’s name in Anglo-Saxon times: duce.
 The spelling “duck” developed later, for both the noun and the verb.